lykmmac/VBA/README.md

   End If
 Next i

-If blnExistrs = False Then
+If blnExists = False Then
   msgBox Prompt:="Document "filename.docx" not found."
 ...
 ```